-Ueno (上野) in Tokyo is one of the city’s most family-friendly neighborhoods, blending culture, history, and play in one lively hub.
-A day in Ueno can mean spotting pandas at Ueno Zoo, riding boats in Ueno Park, and exploring treasures in its world-class museums.
-Families can also pause at Ueno Toshogu Shrine with its golden gates or wander Ameyoko Shopping Street, where colorful stalls overflow with snacks and treats.
-Visiting Ueno with kids is the perfect way to experience both the calm and the excitement of Tokyo in one place.
+Ueno (上野) is one of the city’s most family-friendly neighborhoods, blending culture, history, and play in one lively hub.
+A day here can mean spotting pandas at Ueno Zoo, riding boats in Ueno Park, or exploring treasures in world-class museums.
+You can pause at Ueno Toshogu Shrine’s golden gates or wander Ameyoko Shopping Street for colorful snacks and treats.

 Why Ueno is Great for Families with Kids